 Tie some twine around the tenderloin at about 2 inch intervals to hold the shape.
 Once the meat is trimmed and tied, you’re ready to get started cooking!

-For seasoning, less is definitely more here.
-I like to season mine with some fresh ground black pepper and just a little garlic powder.
-No salt is needed and might actually pull some of the moisture out.
-Rub the black pepper all over.
+- For seasoning, less is definitely more here.
+I like to season mine with some fresh ground black pepper and Kosher salt.
+Rub the black pepper and salt all over.